Château d'Ancenis: History

 The original castle was built in 990 by Aremburga of Ancenis, widow of Guerech, Duke of Brittany, as a motte-and-bailey castle.
 (A plaque on the castle names Guerech as the constructor, in 984.
 This is not supported in any documentary sources.)
 It had simple defences including a moat and a palisade with an enclosure to shelter the population.

 Owing to its location, it rapidly developed as an ideal place for surveillance of the river, exercising military and economic control.
 In 1411, the lord and lady of Ancenis were ordered by the authorities to cease detaining boats that passed the castle and extracting punitive tolls on their cargoes.

-Its strategic position meant that it was subjected to several sieges between the 12th and 16th centuries, by the English kings Henry II and John, the French kings Louis IX, Louis XI and François II, Charles, Duke of Brittany and, on the orders of King Charles VIII, Louis de la Trémoille.
+Its strategic position meant that it was subjected to several sieges between the 12th and 16th centuries, by the English kings Henry II and John, the French kings Louis IX, Louis XI and François II, Charles, Duke of Brittany and, on the orders of King Charles VIII, Louis II de la Trémoille.
 Charles VIII ordered the demolition of the castle.
 In 1488, he wrote to de la Trémoille and his lieutenants forbidding them to allow their workers any holiday until the demolition was complete.
 Excavations in the 1950s discovered cannon balls as evidence of the sieges of the castle.

 From the 17th century, the military role of the castle dwindled.
-It was dismantled by order of Richelieu in 1626.
+It was dismantled by order of Cardinal Richelieu in 1626.
 Sections of curtain walls and towers were disfigured or removed.
 The moats were filled with the construction of wharves in 1840 and the establishment of an Ursuline boarding school in 1850, continued the damage.